 - What’s next: PH WINS: Research to Action press release

 - “Time to Get to Work(force): Practical Steps to Building a Stronger, More Sustainable Public Health Workforce;” a blog post from CEO Ed Hunter

-- With a grant from the de Beaumont Foundation, Tulane University School of Public Health and Tropical Medicine will be conducting a qualitative analysis of the PH WINS survey data.
+- With a grant from the de Beaumont Foundation, Tulane University School of Public Health and Tropical Medicine conducted a qualitative analysis of the PH WINS survey data.
 Read more.